-3.1(1) Amended and Restated Certificate of Incorporation.
-3.2(6) Certificate of Amendment of Amended and Restated Certificate of Incorporation.
-3.3(1) Amended and Restated Bylaws.
+Exhibit Number Description of Document 3.1(1) Amended and Restated Certificate of Incorporation.
+3.2(4) Certificate of Amendment to the Amended and Restated Certificate of Incorporation of TRACON Pharmaceuticals, Inc. 3.3(1) Amended and Restated Bylaws.
 4.1(2) Form of Common Stock Certificate of the Registrant.
-4.2(2) Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated September 19, 2014.
-4.3(3) Investor Agreement by and between Johnson &amp; Johnson Innovation-JJDC, Inc. and TRACON Pharmaceuticals, Inc., dated September 27, 2016.
-4.4(3) Stock Purchase Agreement by and between the Registrant and Johnson & Johnson-JJDC, Inc. dated September 27, 2016.
-4.5(4) Registration Rights Agreement, dated October 18, 2019, by and between the Registrant and Aspire Capital Fund, LLC.
-4.6(5) Securities Purchase Agreement, dated March 22, 2018, among TRACON Pharmaceuticals, Inc. and the purchasers listed on Exhibit A thereto.
-4.7(5) Form of Pre-Funded Warrant dated March 27, 2018.
-4.8(5) Form of Common Warrant dated March 27, 2018.
-10.1(7) Deferral agreement to Amended and Restated Loan and Security Agreement between the Registrant and Silicon Valley Bank dated April 10, 2020.
-10.2(8) First Amendment to Common Stock Purchase Agreement, dated April 29, 2020 between TRACON Pharmaceuticals, Inc. and Aspire Capital Fund, LLC.
-31.1 Certification of the Principal Executive and Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
-32.1 Certification of Principal Executive and Financial Officer pursuant to Rule 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934 and 18 U.S.C.
+4.2(3) Registration Rights Agreement, dated October 18, 2019, by and between the Registrant and Aspire Capital Fund, LLC.
+4.3(5) Securities Purchase Agreement, dated August 26, 2020, by and between TRACON Pharmaceuticals, Inc. and the purchaser listed on Exhibit A thereto (including the form of Pre-Funded Warrant).
+4.4(6) Securities Purchase Agreement, dated August 28, 2020, by and between TRACON Pharmaceuticals, Inc. and the purchasers listed on Exhibit A thereto (including the form of Pre-Funded Warrant).
+4.5(7) Securities Purchase Agreement, dated December 21, 2020, by and between the Registrant and the purchasers listed on Exhibit A thereto.
+4.6(8) Securities Purchase Agreement, dated December 28, 2020, by and between the Registrant and the purchaser listed on Exhibit A thereto.
+31.1 Certification of the Principal Executive Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
+31.2 Certification of the Principal Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
+32.1 Certification of Principal Executive Officer pursuant to Rule 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934 and 18 U.S.C.
+Section 1350 .
+32.2 Certification of Principal Financial Officer pursuant to Rule 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934 and 18 U.S.C.
 Section 1350.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document
+101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page for the Company's Quarterly Report on Form 10-Q has been formatted in Inline XBRL and contained in Exhibit 101

-Description of Document

-- (1) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on February 4, 2015. - (2) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-201280), as amended. - (3) Incorporated by reference to the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2016, filed with the SEC on November 9, 2016. - (4) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on October 21, 2019. - (5) Incorporated by reference to the Registrant's Quarterly Report on Form 10-Q for the quarter ended March 31, 2018, filed with the SEC on May 9, 2018. - (6) Incorporated by reference to the Registrant Current Report on Form 8-K, filed with the SEC on November 6, 2019. - (7) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on April 15, 2020. - (8) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on May 4, 2020.
+(1) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on February 4, 2015.

+(2) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-201280), as amended.

+(3) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on October 21, 2019.

+(4) Incorporated by reference to the Registrant Current Report on Form 8-K, filed with the SEC on November 6, 2019.

+(5) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on August 27, 2020.

+(6) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on August 31, 2020.

+(7) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on December 22, 2020.

+(8) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on December 29, 2020.